Outdoor Recreation (OREC)

 The project course represents a culmination of the certificate where students apply the skills and knowledge gained from certificate subject courses to address current policy, business, or community development challenges in the outdoor recreation economy.
 Students have the opportunity to analyze, research, develop, and implement innovative strategies, processes and solutions on an experiential project related to public lands and natural resources policy in the outdoor recreation economy.
 Students work collaboratively with colleagues and may engage stakeholders.

-OREC 5008 (2) Community Economic Development Strategies for the Outdoor Recreation Economy
+OREC 5008 (2) Strategies for Resilient Outdoor Recreation Economy Communities

 Requisites: Restricted to graduate students only.